 Your browser does not support iframes.

-The role of the finance and investment committee is to assist the Board in fulfilling its responsibilities with respect to Teva’s financial and investment strategies and policies, including determining policies and guidelines on these matters and monitoring implementation.
-It is also authorized to approve certain financial transactions and review risk factors associated with management of Teva’s finances and the mitigation of such risks as well as various other finance-related matters.
-At least one of the committee’s members must be qualified as a financial and accounting expert under applicable SEC regulation and/or the Israeli Companies Law.
+The role of our Finance and Investment Committee is to assist the Board of Directors in fulfilling its responsibilities with respect to our financial and investment strategies and policies, including determining policies on these matters and monitoring implementation.
+It is also authorized to approve certain financial transactions (such as material loans and other financing arrangements), review our financial risk management policies and evaluate the execution, financial results and integration of Teva’s completed acquisitions, as well as various other finance-related matters, including our global tax structure and allocation policies.
+According to the committee’s charter, at least one of the committee’s members must be qualified as a financial and accounting expert under SEC regulations and/or the Israeli Companies Law.

 The Board of Directors has determined that Gerald M. Lieberman, Murray A. Goldberg and Roberto Mignone are financial and accounting experts under Israeli law.

 The role of our Compliance Committee is to oversee our: (i) policies and practices for complying with laws, regulations and internal procedures; (ii) policies and practices regarding issues that have the potential to seriously impact our business and reputation; (iii) global public policy positions; and (iv) social responsibility and community outreach.

 A majority of committee members must be determined to be independent as defined by NYSE regulations.
 The chairperson of the Audit Committee shall be invited by the committee chairperson to participate in the Compliance Committee, as deemed relevant to the committee’s agenda.